saezlab/CARNIVAL/index.md

 <center><i>Inputs and Outputs of CARNIVAL</i></center>

-The main idea behind CARNIVAL consist on identifying a subset of interactions from the Functional Interaction Network and which are representing possible regulated pathways linking drug perturbation targets to active Transcription Factors.
-An Integer Linear Programming (ILP) approach (cased on a formulation from [*Melas et al.*] (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003204))is being implemented to model the rules of signal trunsducion from one element of the network to the other.
-The final goal would be to identify possible drug's modes of action by confirming alterations of main signalling pathways and off-tagets effect.
-Also, such a method can help us identify alternative drug targets and treatments so to increase therapy effectiveness.
+The main idea behind CARNIVAL consist on identifying a subset of interactions from a Prior Knowledge Network that represent possible regulated pathways linking drug perturbation targets to active Transcription Factors.
+An Integer Linear Programming (ILP) approach ( based on a formulation from [*Melas et al.*] (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003204) )is being implemented to model the rules of signal trunsduction from one element of the network to the other.
+Applications include the identification of drug’s modes of actions and deregulated processes in a disease by confirming alterations of main signalling pathways and off-tagets effect.

 ## References